peterwittek/peterwittek.com/content/memory-use-of-translating-sdp-problems.md

 Category: Python
 Tags: Python, Semidefinite programming, SymPy
 Slug: memory-use-of-translating-sdp-problems
+Summary: Generating semidefinite programming relaxations of a noncommutative polynomial optimization problem is memory-hungry: some solutions are explored.

 Trying to generate the semidefinite programming relaxation of a ground state problem, we quickly run into memory constraints.
 Lattices above